j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 daubed and bent by your hands,
 a halo you can stand within

-of scraps meticulously twirled
+of words meticulously twirled and thumbed
+about a seeing silence,

 a haven for you.
 I want
-to be the home I've sought,
+to be the home I've sought.

-will maybe always seek,
+Will maybe always seek.
-which keeps me restless even now,
+Which keeps me restless even now.

 *Let us attend.* and *Remember me.*